 Six Years

 It has been two weeks since my six-year anniversary free from my abuser.
 I have been writing this blog for over a month because I wasn't sure how much I wanted to share of my last year.
 It has been quite eventful.
-Some really amazing times and some not-so-amazing times.
+Mostly amazing times and a few not-so-amazing times.
 I will say that my support system still helps me through my toughest times.
 I realized as we get older, we lose some people, gain some people, and some people become more present or less present in our lives.
 I do believe everything happens for a reason no matter how much it hurts; there is always a reason.
 I eventually see the reason as time goes on, but getting through that time has been hard.
 I am so lucky to have my kids, family, and chosen family because I do not know how I would get through my days without them.
 I am blessed because I hear other people talk about not having a support system, and I just cannot imagine.
-I cannot imagine life without the banter with my kids and friends, life without the game nights or dinners, life without the laughs, life without the road trips, life without "the vulnerable adult" adventures or "hot mess" moments, and life without the love from not just my family, but friends who are not required to love me.
+I cannot imagine life without the banter with my kids and friends, life without the game nights or dinners, life without the laughs, life without the road trips, life without "the vulnerable adult" adventures or "hot mess" moments, and life without the love from not just my family, but friends who are not required to love me, but for some reason love the hell out of me.

 If you or someone you know is experiencing abuse, remember that you are not alone, and there is a way out.